-The workcamp application fee is $350 per workcamp and $300 for concession applications (students and concession holders).
+The workcamp application fee is $350 per workcamp.
+For concession applications (students and concession holders) the application fee is $300.
 In case you are concurrently applying for more than one workcamp you should contact us at email@example.com to enquire if any discounts are available.

-Please note that certain workcamps also require the payment of an additional participation fee.
+Please note that while many of our workcamps do not have any additional participation fee, certain workcamps do require the payment of an additional participation fee.
 This fee is payable to the host organisation on arrival at the workcamp.
-Generally, this fee is payable in Euros or $US currency.
+Generally, this fee is payable in Euros or USD.
 This information would be clearly specified in the workcamp details provided.
-Many of our workcamps do not have any additional participation fee.

-The workcamp application fees are used not only to help run workcamps but also to develop new projects, pay insurance for volunteers on all workcamps, help towards IVP’s administration costs, undertake evaluation of Australian projects and pay membership fees to SCI annually.
+The workcamp application fees are used to help run workcamps and to develop new projects, pay insurance for volunteers on workcamps, help towards IVP’s administration costs, undertake evaluation of Australian projects and pay membership fees to our networks annually.
 The fee also covers your basic food and accommodation costs on many workcamps.
+Please see: IVP fees

-All are staff members are volunteers.
+All our staff members are volunteers.
 We do our best to make your payment go a long way!

-Accommodation could be mattresses in a school hall, camping, dormitories in a youth hostel, a residential centre or a historic castle.
-There will be at least basic washing facilities and cooking facilities.
+Accommodation could be very simple or moderately luxurious, eg. mattresses in a school hall, camping, dormitories in a youth hostel, a residential centre or even a historic castle!
+There will be washing facilities and cooking facilities.